puppetlabs/puppetlabs-kubernetes/REFERENCE.md

   Defaults to v1.10.1

 [*schedule_on_controller*]
-  A flag to remove the master role and allow pod scheduling on controllers Defaults to true
+  A flag to remove the control plane role and allow pod scheduling on controllers Defaults to true

 [*service_cidr*]